What are the most important things to know about enfuvirtide?

 Enfuvirtide may cause side effects.
 Some side effects of enfuvirtide can be serious as noted above.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.

 Other possible side effects of enfuvirtide include:

-- Injection site reactions, including itching, swelling, redness, pain or discomfort, rash, bruising, hardened skin, or bumps.
-If the is severe or you have pain, redness, or swelling around the injection site that does not go away within a few days or gets worse, contact your health care provider right away.
+- Mild to moderate injection site reactions, including itching, swelling, redness, pain or discomfort, rash, bruising, hardened skin, or bumps.
+If the injection site reaction is severe or you have pain, redness, or swelling around the injection site that does not go away within a few days or gets worse, contact your health care provider right away.

-- Nerve pain ( ) or numbness, burning, or prickling feeling of your skin ( ) that lasts up to 6 months.
-This is likely caused by injecting enfuvirtide close to large nerves or near joints.
+- Nerve pain ( ) or numbness, burning, or prickling feeling of your skin ( ) that can last up to 6 months.
+This is likely caused by injecting enfuvirtide close to large nerves.
 (This side effect has been reported with use of the Biojector 2000 needle-free device to inject enfuvirtide.)

 - Bruising and/or collection of blood under the skin.
 (This side effect has also been reported with use of the Biojector 2000 needle-free device.)

 - Bleeding after your injection.
 People who take medicines that affect blood clotting (anticoagulants) or people with or other blood clotting problems may have a higher risk.

 - Changes in your (called or IRIS).
 IRIS is a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.

 Tell your health care provider if you have any side effect that bothers you or that does not go away.